All About The direct tax vs indirect tax

 - Conclusion – Direct tax vs Indirect tax

 The 2016 Union Budget is just around the corner, and like all years, there’s a lot of noise regarding taxes.
 Well, taxes don’t merely mean your income tax.
-While income tax is an example of direct tax, the ones that we really don’t see are indirect taxes.
+While income tax is an example of direct tax, we don’t see indirect taxes.

-The most fundamental classification of Direct tax vs Indirect tax is based on who collects them from the taxpayer.
+The most fundamental direct and indirect tax classification is based on who collects them from the taxpayer.

-Here’s how the two Direct tax vs Indirect tax differs.
+Here’s how the two Direct tax vs Indirect tax differ.

 Direct Tax vs Indirect Tax Infographics